enniej/Product-Recommendation-systems-based-on-Customer-Behaviour/README.md

 ### Price and Product Dimension Distribution
 ![Boxplot of Prices and Dimensions](images/output_34_0.png)

-The boxplot analysis shows that **prices, weights, and dimensions of products exhibit significant outliers**.
+The boxplot analysis shows that **prices, freight values, product weights, and dimensions exhibit significant outliers**.
 This suggests the need for **data normalization and potential filtering** to avoid skewed recommendations and improve model performance.

 ### Relationship Between Price and Shipping Cost
 ![Price vs Shipping Cost](images/output_35_0.png)

-The scatter plot reveals a **positive correlation between product price and shipping cost**, but with **high variance**.
-This indicates that **shipping fees are not strictly proportional** to product prices, suggesting that pricing strategies vary across categories.
+The scatter plot reveals a **weak correlation between product price and shipping cost**, with substantial variance.
+This suggests that **shipping fees are influenced by factors beyond just product price**, such as product weight, dimensions, and courier policies.

 ### Best-Selling Product Categories
 ![Top 10 Best-Selling Categories](images/output_40_0.png)